Skip to main content

 Modes of Teaching, Learning and Assessment and how these contribute to the learning outcomes of the module

-• Teaching will be by lectures and workshops
+• Teaching will be by computer classes.

-• The formative exercises provide opportunities for feedback, for students to gauge their progress and for staff to monitor progress throughout the duration of the module
+• The formative exercises provide opportunities for feedback, for students to gauge their progress and for staff to monitor progress throughout the duration of the module.

 Teaching Methods and Learning Hours